YunoHost/ynh-dev/README.md

 > ./ynh-dev start bookworm ynh-test
 > ```
 >
-> And run `yunohost tool postinstall` like for the other container.
+> And run `yunohost tools postinstall` like for the other container.

 To run the tests, assuming you have already run `./ynh-dev use-git PKG` within the container, you can use the following command: